Joy097/Python/windows_automate/Readme.md

 Now you can access the remote device with port 22 for ssh operations.

+---

 ## Windows Server 2016 Setup
 - There is no OpenSSH server installed in this version.
 So, have to install it externally using powershell.
-Commands are:
+Steps are:
+    - download the OpenSSH file
+    - powershell run as admin
+    - change directory to that specific OpenSSH folder
+    - Commands:
+        - powershell.exe -ExecutionPolicy Bypass -File install-sshd.ps1
+        - NewNetFirewallRule -Name sshd -DisplayName "OpenSSH Server" -Enabled True -Direction Inbound -Protocol TCP -Action Allow -LocalPort 22
         -